sparkfun/SparkFun_Qwiic_OLED_Arduino_Library/docs/api_ref.md

 | :--- | :--- | :--- |
 | rop | `grRasterOp_t` | The raster operation (ROP) to set the graphics system to.|

-Raster operatoins device how source (pixels to draw) are represented on the destination device.
+Raster operations device how source (pixels to draw) are represented on the destination device.
 The available Raster Operation (ROP) codes are:

 | ROP Code | Description|
 | :--- | :--- |